MileHacker Logo

 Prevention:

 Always lock your car.
 Do not leave valuables visible.
-Be aware of surroundings.
+Be mindful of your surroundings.
 Inform someone of hiking plans in remote areas.

 • 3